-If you’re wondering how to invest your money, you’re probably trying to decide on which stocks, mutual funds or exchange-traded funds (ETFs) to buy.
-Of course, you can invest in more than equities and pooled equities.
-There’s also gold, real estate, baseball cards, your neighbor’s nephew’s college roommate’s startup, etc. But online brokerage accounts and commission-free transactions are making investing in securities more accessible than ever before.
+If you’re wondering how to invest your money in stocks, you must be thinking about building your wealth.
+Just having that intention is a step in the right direction.
+After all, no one ever accidentally became affluent.
+It takes thought and action to make money – and the stock market is one of the most reliable ways.
+Of course, you can also invest in gold, real estate, baseball cards, your neighbor’s nephew’s college roommate’s startup, etc. But online brokerage accounts and commission-free transactions are making investing in securities more accessible than ever before.
 Read on for a general discussion of why stocks are a good way to put your money to work and how to get started.
 We’ll also cover common investing wisdom.
 But for professional help, use SmartAsset’s free matching tool to find a financial advisor near you.

 About half the country doesn’t invest their money in the capital markets.
 Many don’t have the cash for it.
 But a lot are simply uninformed – and intimidated.
 If you’re in the latter camp, you’ve come to the right place.